tmarfil/nginx-api-gateway-for-k8s/docs/class1/module7/lab1.rst

 Task 06: API Request Rate-Limiting
 ==================================

-In order to ensure fair use of our API we need to protect against a single user crowding out other users.
+In order to ensure fair use of our API, we need to protect against a single user crowding out other users.

 NGINX Plus can rate-limit the API requests of a single user.
 The rate-limit policy can be keyed to their "Authentication" header.